sesam-community/github-autodeployer/README.md

 `BRANCH` - The branch of the repo to use.
 If not specified, defaults to "master".

+`TAG` - The tag of the repo to use.
+If specified, the branch variable is discarded.

 `SYNC_ROOT` - Defaults to the top directory, or "/".
 The path of the top directory in your GitHub repo to use for sync.
 Might be a subdirectory of the repo, for example if you have multiple configurations in different directories of the same repository.

 ## Example Sesam System Config